rhostettler/swisshockey/README.md

 Roadmap
 -------
-Version 0.3.0:
+Version 0.4.0:
-* Basic support for Sailfish OS (Jolla Harbour-ready) (w/o notification support and control panel integration)
-* Complete renaming from "Live Scores" to "Swiss Ice Hockey"
+* Automatically fetch the results from the last game day if there are no games today.

 Future plans
 ------------
 Features:
+* Standings
-* Implement a browsable calendar
+* Browsable calendar

 UI:
 * Team logos in game details list